core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### ID Context ## {#ssec-common-context-id-context}

-The ID Context parameter (see Sections 3.3 and 5.1 of {{RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
+The ID Context parameter (see {{Sections 3.3 and 5.1 of RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

-Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
+Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
 This parameter is immutable once the Common Context is established.

 For endpoints that support the group mode, the EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.